PDConSec/vsc-print/doc/manual.eng.md

 ### Colour scheme

 For source code printing, stylesheets are bundled and can be chosen by name from a list.
 Choices are limited to light stylesheets because printer paper is white and printer inks and toners are designed for white paper.

-Line spacing and font size settings are available for source code.

-There are limits to the inference of syntactical context when applying the syntax colouring engine (highlight.js) to a selection.
-You can often improve this by expanding the selection to include things like function headers.

 # Markdown